athenarc/research-spotlight/README.md

    Resolve ambiguities among entities with similar or identical surface forms.
 In this workflow implementation we dissambiguate the extracted METHOD names by employing the **[GENRE](https://github.com/facebookresearch/GENRE)** system ([De Cao et. al, 2021](https://arxiv.org/abs/2010.00904)) for Wikipedia-based disambiguation, as provided and further enhanced by the **[Zshot](https://github.com/IBM/zshot)** framework ([Picco et al., 2023](https://aclanthology.org/2023.acl-demo.34/)).

 3. **Entity Linking**
-   Link extracted extracted entities.
+   Link extracted entities.
 In this workflow implementation we link METHOD entities to canonical identifiers in Wikipedia, Wikidata and authors' metadata using the ORCID API.

 4. **Relation Extraction**
    Detect and classify semantic relationships between entities.
 In this workflow implementation, we create the `employs(Activity,Method)` and the `hasObjective(Activity,Goal)` relationship.